payavel/checkout/README.md

 </p>

 ## About
-Payavel Checkout is a package that integrates seamlessly within the Laravel ecosystem that simplifies the way you integrate & process payments via your preferred payment service provider.
+Payavel Checkout is a package designed to streamline the integration and processing of payments within your Laravel applications.
+It provides a smooth and flexible interface to connect with your chosen payment service provider.

 ---
 [payavel/checkout](https://github.com/payavel/checkout) is the re-branded version of the legacy [r-kujawa/laravel-payment-gateway](https://github.com/r-kujawa/laravel-payment-gateway) package.

-Please reference the [payavel documentation](https://payavel.com) to get started.
+Please reference the [documentation](https://payavel.com) to get started.
 ## Contributing
 All contributions are welcome!
 If you are not sure how to contribute, please feel free to [start a discussion](https://github.com/payavel/checkout/discussions) to suggest an idea or ask any relevant questions regarding this package.

 ## License

-Copyright © Robert Kujawa
+Copyright © 2024 Robert Kujawa

 Payavel is open-sourced software licensed under the [MIT license](LICENSE.md).